gm/cops-netlify/src/pages/20200413_0-segment-zendesk/index.md

 date: "2020-04-14"
 ---

-When properly integrated into your customer support knowledge base, Segment can provide some incredible insight into your customers' self service experience.
+When properly integrated into your customer support knowledge base, Segment can provide some incredible insight into your customers' self-service experience.
 Let's integrate Segment with Zendesk Guide—it only takes a few minutes.

 <!-- end -->

 ---
-An integration with [Segment](https://www.segment.com/) involves throwing a couple snippets of javascript into your Zendesk Guide template.
+An integration with [Segment](https://www.segment.com/) involves throwing a couple snippets of Javascript into your Zendesk Guide template.
 It's straigt forward, but let's take it step by step.

 ##Step 1 - Obtain Segment Snippet
 If you haven't, [create a Segment account](https://app.segment.com/signup/).
 You'll be guided through the process of creating a workspace, and subsequently a project.
-Once you have a project, you can either follow the tutorial to "Install the Segment snippet on your website", or create a new source—a javascript website, in this case.
+Once you have a project, you can either follow the tutorial to "Install the Segment snippet on your website", or create a new source—a Javascript website, in this case.

 ![Segment Snippet](./segment_snippet.png)

-The javascript snippet above is the first things we're going to be adding to your Zendesk Guide template.
-Copy that snippet to your clip board and proceed to _Step 2_.
+The Javascript snippet above is the first things we're going to be adding to your Zendesk Guide template.
+Copy that snippet to your clipboard and proceed to _Step 2_.

 ##Step 2 - Integrate Segment
 In your Zendesk Guide admin panel, navigate to your theme settings (click the eye icon in the left hand navigation), and click "edit code" to open the template editor.